 Aliases are well, aliases.
 Mail addressed to an alias will be delivered to the user who has that alias listed in an alias file.
 This can be useful for a number of scenarios.
 Say you want to confirm that you are the legitimate owner of a domain name, you will often be required to certify that you are in control of the postmaster@[domain name] account.
 If you don’t want to have a permanent user named ‘postmaster’, a quick ‘postmaster’ alias for your standard user is an effective way to achieve that.
 Or if you need a throwaway email address to create an account on a web site, a quickly created (and equally quickly deleted) alias will suffice.

 A final benefit of aliases is that they provide a superior way of filtering and sorting email.
 With webmail and the like your only options for sorting and filtering are a) using multiple accounts or b) filtering by sender.
-With aliases you get the best of both: a single account/login and the ability to supply different addresses for different purposes.
-So you tell facebook, twitter etc. that your address is email@example.com, alias the address to your main account and now you can filter by a single recipient rather than a long list of senders.
+With aliases I get the best of both worlds: a single account/login and the ability to supply different addresses for different purposes.
+So I tell facebook, twitter etc. that my address is firstname.lastname@example.org, alias the address to my main account and now I can filter by a single recipient rather than a long list of senders.

 # See man 5 aliases for format postmaster: alice

-Now that we have added new aliases, we need to rebuild the aliases database.
-We do this simply by running the command newaliases.
-If you want to, you can check that the /etc/aliases.db file get’s updated.
+Now that I have added new aliases, I need to rebuild the aliases database.
+I do this simply by running the command

-Now we use telnet to send an email to postmaster.
-You can use the full name with domain or you can just use the myorigin auto-completion trick, it’s up to you.
-Here’s the effect as seen in the log: An email addressed to postmaster gets delivered to alice.
+Then I use telnet to send an email to postmaster.
+I can use the full name with domain or I can just use the

 [~] cat .forward bob@ACORP.com

-Of course, for this to work we have to have a working relay, i.e. a way to pass on email, from our local machine (which we may or may not have at the moment), a topic for later posts.
+Of course, for forwarding out of the local machine to work I have to have a working relay, i.e. a way to pass on email, from my local machine, a topic for later posts.

 Other rewrite settings